vnijs/radiant/analytics/app/performance.md

 #### Predictor

 Select one or more variables that can be used to _predict_ the chosen level in the response variable.
-This could be a variable, an RFM index, or predicted values from a model (e.g., a logistic regression estimated using _Regression > GLM_).
+This could be a variable, an RFM index, or predicted values from a model (e.g., from a logistic regression estimated using _Regression > GLM_ or a Neural Network estimated using _Model > Neural Network (ANN)_).

 #### # quantiles

-The number of buckets generate.
+The number of buckets to create.

-#### # quantiles
+#### Margin & Cost

-The number of buckets generate by `method`.
+To use the `Profit` and `ROME` (Return on Marketing Expenditures) charts, enter the `Margin` for each sale and the estimated `Cost` per contact (e.g., mailing costs or opportunity cost of email or text).
+For example, if the margin on a sale is \$10 (excluding the contact cost) and the contact cost is \$1 enter 10 and 1 in the `Margin` and `Cost` input windows.

 #### Show results for